juansalinas2/juansalinas2/README.md

 # Juan Salinas

-I’m a mathematician transitioning into data science and AI/ML engineering, with a focus on recommendation systems, music intelligence, and interpretable machine learning.
+I’m a mathematician and math instructor at Seattle University, transitioning into data science and AI/ML engineering with a focus on recommendation systems, music intelligence, and interpretable machine learning.

 The hardest part of any analysis is finding the right questions.
 I enjoy finding honest questions, making messy data usable, and building models that show how data hides answers to these questions.